The Equalizer 3: Production

-Development

 In August 2018, Antoine Fuqua announced his plans to continue the film series.
 The filmmaker expressed interest in the plot taking place in an international setting.

-By January 2022, a third film was officially confirmed to be in development, with Denzel Washington returning in the titular role.
-In June 2022, Dakota Fanning was announced to have been cast as well.
+In January 2022, a third film was officially confirmed to be in development, with Denzel Washington returning in the titular role.
+Washington was paid $20 million for his involvement.
+In June 2022, Dakota Fanning was announced to have been cast as well, partnering with Washington 19 years after Man on Fire (2004).
 By November 2022, Sonia Ben Ammar, Andrea Dodero, Remo Girone, Eugenio Mastrandrea, Daniele Perrone, Andrea Scarduzio, and Gaia Scodellaro were added to the cast.

-Filming
+Production designer Naomi Shohan spent a month in Italy scouting locations, before selecting the village of Atrani as the main setting for the film.

-Principal photography began on October 10, 2022 on the Amalfi Coast in Italy.
+Principal photography began on October 10, 2022, on the Amalfi Coast in Italy.
 Filming continued in the region until November 20, after which it moved to Naples in early December, before wrapping production by January 2023, in Rome.
 Fuqua once again served as director, with Washington announcing that it would be his next movie.
 Robert Richardson serves as director of photography on the project, after previously working with Fuqua on Emancipation.

+Music

+In May 2023, Marcelo Zarvos was brought in to score the film's music after previously collaborating with Fuqua in Brooklyn's Finest (2009), What's My Name: Muhammad Ali (2019), The Guilty (2021) and Emancipation (2022).
+He replaced Harry Gregson-Williams, who scored the previous instalments in the trilogy as well as Fuqua's The Replacement Killers and Infinite.
+Love, Disorderly by Thomas Azier was added as a soundtrack to the film.

 Release

-The Equalizer 3 is set to be released on September 1, 2023, by Sony Pictures Releasing.
+The Equalizer 3 was released by Sony Pictures Releasing on September 1, 2023, in both conventional formats and IMAX.
+It received a release on premium video on demand formats on October 3, 2023.